 In this environment, I find each consulting or class day exciting, am eager for the students to arrive, am generally thrilled by their work and very seldom find the need to resort to a “lecture” or any other didactic method, especially after the first two to three weeks of the semester.

-My goal in serving students is aimed at a target 30 years away, one inside their minds (and hearts) such that, as they look back on all they have learned though the prism of a lifetime’s professional career, their experience in my class or training session will have proved to be of the most lasting value.
+My goal in serving students is aimed at a target 30 years away, one inside their minds (and hearts) such that, as they look back on all they have learned through the prism of a lifetime’s professional career, their experience in my class or training session will have proved to be of the most lasting value.

 I believe the only legitimate goal of any business, is to: